Army Thwarts Drug Smuggling Attempt Using Drones

 Date

+AMMAN - The Southern Military Zone foiled a drug smuggling attempt early Monday, involving two drones along Jordan's western border.

-reported that the Border Guard forces, in coordination with military security agencies and the Anti-Narcotics Department, intercepted the smuggling attempt involving two drones attempting to cross the border illegally.
+According to a source from the General Command of the Jordan Armed Forces-Arab army (JAF), border guard forces, in coordination with military security agencies and the Anti-Narcotics Department, intercepted the drones as they attempted to cross the border illegally.

-The rules of engagement were applied, resulting in the downing of the drones' cargo within Jordanian territory.
-The seized items have been referred to the relevant authorities for further action.
+Applying the rules of engagement, the forces brought down the drones, seizing their payloads within the Jordanian territory, the source added, noting that the confiscated drugs have been turned over to relevant authorities.

-The source emphasized that the Jordan Armed Forces will continue to utilize its various capabilities and resources to prevent these narcotics from reaching the nation's youth and to safeguard national security.
+The source reiterated JAF's dedication to utilising all available resources to prevent the entry of narcotics into the Kingdom, ensuring the safety of its citizens and the protection of national security.

 Legal Disclaimer: